EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 2. Retroreflective Tape

-Reflective tape returns light towards its source, improving visibility at night when illuminated by vehicle headlights.
+Reflective tape returns light towards its source, helping the wearer remain visible in dark conditions when illuminated by headlights or work lights.

 3. Garment Design & Placement